 The earliest approaches to understanding human motivation date from the time of the Greek philosophers and focus on the concept of hedonism as a principle driving force in behavior.
 Individuals were seen as focusing their efforts on seeking pleasure and avoiding pain.
 This principle was later refined and further developed in the works of philosophers like Locke, Bentham, Mill, and Helvetius, in the seventeenth and eighteenth centuries.
-Toward the end of the nineteenth century, the issue of motivation began to migrate from the realm of philosophy to the newly emerging science of psychology.
+Toward the end of the nineteenth century, the issue of motivation began to migrate from the realm of philosophy to the newly emerging science of A key development bere was the work of Frederick Taylor and bis colleagues in the scientific management movement.

+psychology.
 Challenges immediately arose over the use of hedonism as the basis for the study of motivation.
-The hedonistic assumption has no empirical content and was untestable.
+The hedonistic assumption has no empirical content and was not testable.
 As a result, behavioral scientists began searching for more empirically based models to explain motivation.
 Among these early models were instinct theories, such as those proposed by James, Freud, and McDougall.
 Instead of viewing behavior as highly rational, these theorists argued that much behavior resulted from instinct, defined by McDougall as "an inherited or innate psychological predisposition which determined its possessor to perceive, or pay attention to, objects of a certain class, to experience an emotional excitement of a particular quality upon perceiving such an object, and to act in regard to it in a particular manner (McDougall).